shajra/haskell-hls-nix/README.md

 -   We can target a more recent version of HLS if we want a bleeding-edge fix or feature.

 Haskell.nix helps us get the precision of a Nix expression, but using a plan that is resolved by Cabal.
 This means that for the most part, dependencies are just the latest from a recent pinned state of Hackage.
-This resolution probably more closely matches the prebuilt binaries officially distributed by the HLS project (patched and redistributed by all-hls).
+This resolution probably more closely matches the prebuilt binaries officially distributed by the HLS project (patched and redistributed by easy-hls-nix and all-hls).

 Nixpkgs has a different approach.
 Dependencies are shared across all builds provided by Nixpkgs.
-Resolving dependencies is often contextual to a specific project.
-Nixpkgs has the daunting task of getting the whole ecosystem to work with each library pinned to a specific version number.
+Resolving dependencies is often contextual to a specific project, so Nixpkgs has the daunting task of getting the whole ecosystem to work with each library pinned to a specific version number.
 Fortunately, there are people hard at work doing this.
 But if the build breaks, or you find you want to change a dependency, you may find dealing with overriding and conflict resolution tedious.
 Nixpkgs is wonderful when it provides you exactly what you need, all prebuilt and cached.

-The Haskell.nix approach of this project eases maintenance of building and caching multiple versions of HLS, including something recent from HLS's "master" branch, which as documented you can get with `--arg hlsUnstable`.
+The Haskell.nix approach of this project eases maintenance of building and caching multiple versions of HLS, including something recent from HLS's "main" branch, which as documented you can get with `--arg hlsUnstable`.

+## Projects that pre-dated HLS<a id="sec-12-3"></a>

+Prior initiatives, [GHCIDE](https://github.com/haskell/ghcide) and [Haskell IDE Engine (HIE)](https://github.com/haskell/haskell-ide-engine), have joined forces behind HLS, so so moving forward you should see that HLS has subsumed these projects.
+Some people used to prefer to use GHCIDE directly just to get just the compiler feedback and not all of the other features HLS provides (like code formatting).
+However, this way of [using GHCIDE directly has been deprecated](https://github.com/haskell/ghcide/pull/939).

+For both GHCIDE and HIE, there were respective projects maintaining Cachix-cached Nix builds/expressions.
+GHCIDE had [ghcide-nix](https://github.com/cachix/ghcide-nix) and HIE had [all-hies](https://github.com/Infinisil/all-hies).
+This project provides something similar for HLS.

 # Release<a id="sec-13"></a>

-The "master" branch of the repository on GitHub has the latest released version of this code.
+The "main" branch of the repository on GitHub has the latest released version of this code.
 There is currently no commitment to either forward or backward compatibility.

 "user/shajra" branches are personal branches that may be force-pushed to.
-The "master" branch should not experience force-pushes and is recommended for general use.
+The "main" branch should not experience force-pushes and is recommended for general use.

 # License<a id="sec-14"></a>